Unexpectedly Realistic Gameplay

 - While it's fairly easy to build and launch a simple rocket in Kerbal Space Program, actually getting that rocket into orbit or to places other than Kerbin is fairly difficult if you're more used to less realistic space simulators or you're expecting the gameplay to fit the cartoony graphics.

-- In Fallout: New Vegas, you can spend most of the game with your gun out and ready to fire without consequences.
+- You can spend most of the game with your gun out and ready to fire without consequences.
 Places where you shouldn't have a gun out will remove all but holdout weapons, and you can still draw holdouts without causing alarm.
 But a couple of very tense quests to resolve conflicts between factions that are either about to shoot or are already shooting will only end in violence unless you holster your weapon.
 Because approaching a hostile situation with a plasma rifle up and ready to fire is naturally going to lead to some assumptions from both sides...

 Non-video game examples:

 - This is a plot point in Log Horizon.
 When the Elder Tales game becomes real, most inhabitants (former players) continue to try and do things in everyday life the same way the rules were originally defined in the game.
 For example, creating food through a sub-menu.
 However, they quickly learn that food prepared this way has no taste.
 Instead, the protagonists learn that by preparing food yourself, as you would in Real Life, is the only way to create real food.
 However, you also need a prerequisite skill level in the relevant craft.
 Eventually, this is used to break the rules of the "game", turning the world of Elder Tales into something entirely new.

 - Penny Arcade had a strip where Gabriel experienced this problem with Tomb Raider (2013), trying to figure out a way to get across a gap.
 Tycho suggests simply jumping over, which works, leading Tycho to remark, "I don't think this is a puzzle room."